 Next, open config.xml in your favorite code editor and specify the following:

-In the above code, <source> has the database information of Magento 1 and <destination> has the relevant information of Magento 2. <crypt_key> is mandatory to fill in.
-It is the encryption key of Magento 1 which can be found in <Magento 1 root dir>/app/etc/local.xml file in <key> tag.
+In the above code, <source> has the database information of Magento 1 and <destination> has the relevant database information of Magento 2. <crypt_key> is mandatory and needs to be filled prior run.
+It is the encryption key of Magento 1 store and can be found in the <Magento 1 root dir>/app/etc/local.xml file, within the <key> tag.

 php bin/magento migrate:settings --reset <path to your config.xml>

-where <path to your config.xml> this would be vendor/magento/data-migration-tool/etc/ce-to-ce/<Magento 1.x version>/config.xml.
-I have used --reset argument in the above command which forces the Data Migration Tool to start from the beginning.
+where <path to your config.xml> this would be vendor/magento/data-migration-tool/etc/opensource-to-opensource/<Magento 1.x version>/config.xml.
+I have used –reset argument in the above command which forces the Data Migration Tool to start from the beginning.

 Once the settings migration is over, a successful message will be displayed.

-Data migration from Magento 1 to Magento 2 migrates products, categories, orders, customers, wish lists, ratings, etc. To migrate data, run the following CLI command:
+Data migration from Magento 1 platform to Magento 2 platform includes products, categories, orders, customers, wish lists, ratings, etc. To migrate data, run the following CLI command:

 php bin/magento migrate:data --reset <path to your config.xml>